ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

                 value['fragmentation_methods'] = [value['fragmentation_method']]
                 value.pop('fragmentation_method')

 3. In the **tests/data/inserts** directory, we will need to change all the corresponding objects to follow the new schema.
-Continuing with our example, all fragmentation methods must now be a list.
+Continuing with our example, all fragmentation methods must now be converted to a list object.
+So, we need to find every instance of fragmentation methods in the inserts and convert them accordingly.
+For example:

         #Schema version 8
         "fragmentation_methods": "sonication (Bioruptor Twin)",

-        #Schema version 9 Change to:
+        #Schema version 9 Should be Changed to:
         "fragmentation_methods": ["sonication (Bioruptor Twin)"],

 4. Also,  add upgrade test to an existing/new python file named ```test_upgrade_{metadata_object}.py```.
 This example shows the basic structure of setting up ```pytest.fixture``` and upgrade to  ```property_1```: